 You have a multitude of tools available to help you track your spending and form your budget.
-We have a tremendous one to offer here at Spokane Federal called Track Every $ (TED).
-TED is an online resource that is free for all of our members.
-Within it you can link all of your financial accounts (including those from other financial institutions) to see the overall “big picture” of your finances.
+We have a tremendous money management tool built right into online banking that is free for all of our members.
+Within it, you can link all of your financial accounts (including those from other financial institutions) to see the overall “big picture” of your finances.
 Your spending can be automatically categorized based on your budget and you can keep track of your financial goals, all in one place.

 If you prefer a more tangible way to keep track of your budget using an excel spreadsheet or pen and paper works as well.
 Personal finance is personal for a reason, use what budgeting tool works best for you.